0day-ci/linux/Documentation/filesystems/f2fs.rst

 mode=%s			 Control block allocation mode which supports "adaptive"
 			 and "lfs".
-In "lfs" mode, there should be no random writes towards main area. io_bits=%u		 Set the bit size of write IO requests.
+In "lfs" mode, there should be no random writes towards main area.
+			 "fragment:segment", "fragment:fixed_block" and "fragment:rand_block"
+			 are newly added here.
+These are developer options for experiments to make the filesystem fragmented or simulate filesystem fragmentation/after-GC situation itself.
+The developers use these modes to understand filesystem fragmentation/after-GC condition well, and eventually get some insights to handle them better.
+			 In "fragment:segment", f2fs allocates a new segment in ramdom position.
+With this, we can simulate the after-GC condition.
+			 In "fragment:fixed_block" and "fragment:rand_block", we can scatter block allocation with "fragment_chunk_size" and "fragment_hole_size"
+			 sysfs nodes.
+In "fragment:fixed_block" mode, f2fs will allocate
+			 <fragment_chunk_size> blocks in a chunk and make a hole in the length
+			 of <fragment_hole_size> by turns in a newly allocated free segment.
+			 But, in "fragment:rand_block" mode, f2fs adds some randomness to both chunk and hole size.
+So, f2fs will allocate 1..<fragment_chunk_size> blocks in a chunk and make a hole in the length of 1..<fragment_hole_size> by turns.
+With these, the newly allocated blocks will be scattered throughout the whole partition.
+			 Please, use these options for your experiments and we strongly recommend to re-format the filesystem after using these options. io_bits=%u		 Set the bit size of write IO requests.
 It should be set with "mode=lfs". usrquota		 Enable plain user disk quota accounting.